Sponsored Links & Their Impact On SEO

 What are Sponsored Links?

-These, often called paid search advertising or pay-per-click (PPC) ads, are ads that appear on search engine results pages and other websites.
-These links are usually seen at the top and bottom of SERPs, and they are labeled “Sponsored” or “Ad” to distinguish them from organic search results.
+These links are typically located at the top and bottom of SERPs and are labeled “Sponsored” or “Ad” to distinguish them from organic search results.

 These links are part of a paid advertising strategy in which marketers bid on keywords related to their products or services.
 When a user searches for one of these keywords, an advertiser’s ad (sponsored link) may appear alongside the organic search results.